John Allemeier, Director

 A. Birdsong, S. Rikkers

-The mission of the School of Music is to provide the highest level of musical training in a comprehensive program that prepares students in conducting, music education, music industry, music performance, theory, composition and music history and to prepare them to be thoughtful and productive citizens.
+The mission of the School of Music is to provide the highest level of musical training in a comprehensive program that prepares students in conducting, music education, music industry, music performance, theory, composition, music history and music studies and to prepare them to be thoughtful and productive citizens.
 Specifically, the school’s mission is to:

 - Select undergraduate and graduate majors and minors who have demonstrated a commitment to developing their musical skills and talents.